I actually can't believe it's the fastest three hours in media.

 We spent the day in breakout sessions talking about five areas of obstacle and opportunity for America's small business.

-The groups that I participated in uh were remarkable and had great ideas.
+The groups that I participated in were remarkable and had great ideas.

-I know the members of the cabinet uh had fun, which is why we're gonna do it again.
+I know the members of the cabinet had fun, which is why we're going to do it again.

-Over the next several months, what we're gonna do is teaming up with mayors and governors and small business owners to host a series of these jobs forms across the country.
+Over the next several months, what we're going to be doing is teaming up with mayors and governors and small business owners to host a series of these jobs forums across the country.

 Well, now, how about this?

-I mean, here we have the uh uh country just in dire economic circumstances, there are genuine wars going on in several states here over budgets and who's gonna be paid what.
+There are genuine wars going on in several states here over budgets and who's going to be paid what.

 They're going to have even more breakout sessions.